tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * Appending live data to a Pandas DataFrame can eventually create memory issues when the amount of data collected is large enough.
 Offloading this data to a database can be very efficient.

-* Many appplications can share a common database.
+* Many applications can share a common database.
 This allows you to create multiple trading applications that all share a common database.

 * Capturing the live data makes it easier to choose how much data is selected for the trading strategy.